 If you’re missing teeth, dental implants are one of the most technologically advanced ways to make your smile whole again.
-Frank Varinos, DDS, Jemin Kim, DMD, and the team of dental experts at Varinos Dental Associates of Newburyport offer high-quality dental implants to replace your missing teeth with a prosthetic that looks and feels incredibly natural.
-To learn more, call one of their conveniently located clinics in Newburyport, Peabody, Haverhill, and Winthrop, Massachusetts, or book a visit online today.
+Frank Varinos, DDS, Jemin Kim, DMD, and the team of dental experts at Varinos Dental Associates offer high-quality dental implants to replace your missing teeth with a prosthetic that looks and feels incredibly natural.
+To learn more, call one of their conveniently located clinics in Newburyport, Peabody, and Winthrop, Massachusetts, or book a visit online today.

 Dental implants are artificial tooth roots that your dentist or oral surgeon surgically inserts into your jawbone where you’re missing a tooth.

 They’re made from biocompatible materials like titanium or ceramic that your body doesn’t recognize as a foreign substance, so they’re able to fuse with your jawbone as it heals from the surgery to place them.

 Once your dental implant has fused with your jawbone, it provides a strong, sturdy foundation that your dentist can fit with a restoration like a crown, bridge, or dentures.